DSACMS/npd_nucc_slurp/README.md

 A comprehensive toolkit for scraping and analyzing NUCC (National Uniform Claim Committee) taxonomy data from the official taxonomy website.

+## Approach and Purpose
+The [web version](https://taxonomy.nucc.org/) of the NUCC taxonomy code list has slightly different data than the CSV download version.
+First, it has explict parent linkage on a per-taxonomy basis.
+Second it includes rows for groupings that are not directly in the CSV (the title of the grouping can be inferred, but the description of the grouping cannot).

+As a result, this project both slurps the web version and processes the CSV version to create a merged picture of the nucc codeset.
+It also creates path csv file for fast numerical querying, and a csv file that documents the various "sources" in the notes sections.

 ## Overview

 This project provides a complete pipeline for extracting, processing, and analyzing NUCC taxonomy codes and their hierarchical relationships.
 The NUCC taxonomy is used to classify healthcare provider types and specialties in the United States.